Wekaj/AVC/README.md

 - [ ] Gail: Debug the robots bugs???
 - [ ] Gus: Debug the code we have and continue writing code.
 - [ ] Jake: Debug the code we have and continue writing code.
-- [ ] Mel: Debug the code we have and continue writing code.
+- [ ] Mal: Debug the code we have and continue writing code.

 ### Week 4
 The AVC progress report is due on Monday the 22nd, at start of week 4.
 By the end of week 4 we want to have quadrants 1 and 2 completed.